Back to all posts

 4. Each ClickOnce application is installed to and run from a secure per-user, per-application cache.

-Let's take a closer look at the file format of ClickOnce Applications before delving deeper into their features and deployment process.
+Let's take a closer look at the file format of ClickOnce applications before delving deeper into their features and deployment process.

 ClickOnce Application and its Deployment Architecture